GTMStack

 Content Drafts and Repurposing

 AI can produce serviceable first drafts for blog posts, email sequences, social media updates, and even case study outlines.
-More valuably, it can repurpose a single piece of content across formats — turning a long-form blog post into a LinkedIn carousel, an email series, and a set of social snippets — in minutes rather than hours.
+More valuably, it can repurpose a single piece of content across formats, turning a long-form blog post into a LinkedIn carousel, an email series, and a set of social snippets, in minutes rather than hours.
+For more on how this works in practice, see our piece on AI content production quality.

 Lead Scoring and Intent Detection